Dispersion relation of the neutrino plasma: Unifying fast, slow, and collisional instabilities: Superluminal gapped modes

 These quantities can be complex, so in the regime $\tomegaE\gg \mu \epsilon^2$ the vacuum frequency can trigger slow superluminal instabilities.
 In fact, we immediately recognize the appearance of the slow pendulum mode: for an isotropic distribution ($S_1=0$), the two solutions decouple in $\omega^{\rm slow}_+=\sqrt{S_0}$ and $\omega^{\rm slow}_-=i\sqrt{S_2}$.

-These correspond to the monopole and quadrupole modes identified first in Ref.~\cite{Raffelt:2007yz}, and then discussed in general terms in our theory of slow flavor conversions~\cite{Fiorillo:2024pns, Fiorillo:2025ank}.
-For normal ordering ($S_n>0$ if $G_n(E)>0$ and $\oG_n(E)>0$) only the quadrupole mode is unstable, while for inverted ordering only the monopole mode, also known as the slow pendulum, is unstable.
+These correspond to the isotropic and anisotropic instabilities identified first in Ref.~\cite{Raffelt:2007yz}, and then discussed in general terms in our theory of slow flavor conversions~\cite{Fiorillo:2024pns, Fiorillo:2025ank}.
+The isotropic mode may be denoted as a monopole mode; it is unstable when $S_0< 0$, and the corresponding perturbation is isotropic (its eigenmode is $\Psi^0\neq 0$ and $\boldsymbol{\Psi}=0$).
+The anisotropic mode may be denoted as a dipole mode; it is unstable when $S_2>0$, and its perturbation is anisotropic, with $\Psi^0=0$ and $\boldsymbol{\Psi}\neq 0$, identifying a privileged direction and a dipolar perturbation $\psi_\bp\propto \bv \cdot \boldsymbol{\Psi}$.
+For normal ordering ($S_n>0$ if $G_n(E)>0$ and $\oG_n(E)>0$) only the dipole mode is unstable, while for inverted ordering only the monopole mode, also known as the slow pendulum, is unstable.
 Equation~\eqref{eq:slow_superluminal} generalizes this result to an arbitrary angular distribution, and shows clearly the conditions for a slow superluminal instability.
 The most important takeaway is that in this case the typical growth rate is of the order of $\omega^{\rm slow}_\pm\sim \sqrt{\mu \tomegaE}\gg \mu \epsilon$, so we are still in a large oscillation frequency regime.